robweber/trash-panda/README.md

                         conf/hosts.json by default
   -p PORT, --port PORT  Port number to run the web server on, 5000 by default -i INTERVAL, --interval INTERVAL
-                        The monitoring system check interval, in minutes.
+                        The host check interval, in minutes.
 3 by default
   -D, --debug           If the program should run in debug mode